 • In connection with our provision of services: if you are a client of Fideres Partners LLP you will provide us with personal information when you or the company you represent becomes a client.
 If you are not a client we may collect or receive your personal information because you are involved in one of our client’s matters.

-We may collect personal data about you in a number of circumstances, including when you or your organisation:
+We may collect personal data about you from publicly available records, or when:

-• attend a seminar or event hosted by us
+• you attend a seminar or event hosted by us

-• offer to provide or provide services to us
+• you provide or offer to provide services to us

 We may contact you by email, phone, fax or mail.
-We may use your personal information for the following (“permitted purposes”):
+We may use your personal information for one or more of the following non exhaustive purposes (“permitted purposes”):

-• to manage and administer your or your organisation’s business relationship with Fideres Partners LLP including processing payments, accounting, auditing, billing and collection and support services
+• to manage and administer your or your organization’s business relationship with Fideres, including processing payments, accounting, auditing, billing and collection and support services

 • to provide services to the relevant client